 3-Connects

 The 3-Connects are a crucial part of the Internet of Things (IoT), especially for consumer markets.
-Through Connected Home (smart home), Connected Car (interconnected self-driving vehicle) and Connected Me (mHealth), the 3-Connects encompass most important aspects of everyday life and is crucial for the future development of InsurTech.
+Through Connected Home (smart home), Connected Car (interconnected self-driving vehicle), and Connected Me (mHealth), the 3-Connects encompass most important aspects of everyday life and are crucial for the future development of InsurTech.

 Connected Home (Smart Home)

-When connected to a smart central hub, smart home technologies allow real-time monitoring of various home sensory data, such as climate control, air quality and hazard monitoring, security system and home automation.
-Once connected, the system reduces the risk of home break-ins by sending warnings to the homeowner and law enforcement in real-time.
-Predictive algorithms warn against potential health and property risks, such as leakages and electrical power surge.
-In addition, the data helps insurance companies to simplify the claiming process, to lower cost for verification, and to prevent fraud.
+When connected to a smart central hub, smart home technologies allow real-time monitoring of various home sensory data, such as climate control, air quality and hazard monitoring, security systems, and home automation.
+Once connected, the system reduces the risk of home break-ins by sending warnings to the homeowner and law enforcement in real time.
+Predictive algorithms warn against potential health and property risks, such as leakages and electrical power surges.
+In addition, the data helps insurance companies to simplify the claiming process, to lower the cost of verification, and to prevent fraud.

 Connected Car (Interconnected Self-Driving Vehicle)